frsteinb/Grainfather/README.md

 # Grainfather.py

-## A tool for syncing brew recipes from "Kleiner Brauhelfer" to the
-   Grainfather brew community database
+## A tool for syncing brew recipes from "Kleiner Brauhelfer" to the Grainfather brew community database

 ### Introduction

-The Grainfather company produces home brewing equipment all over the world.
-With relatively affordable as well as high quality products many home brewers love their shiny stainless steel Grainfather equipment. :-) Brew recipes can be managed on a Grainfather community web site and kept snychronized with iOS and Android apps on smartphones and tablet computers.
-While this recipe management is not necessarily specific to Grainfather brewing hardware, a specific benefit of such a combination is that the apps can easily control brewing from water heating water, over precise mash steps profiles, up to the boil with various boil addition alarms.
+The [Grainfather company][1] produces home brewing equipment and sells it to customers all over the world.
+With relatively affordable as well as high quality products many home brewers love their shiny stainless steel Grainfather equipment. :-) Brew recipes can be managed on the [Grainfather community web site][2] and kept snychronized with iOS and Android apps on smartphones and tablet computers.
+While this recipe management is not necessarily limited to Grainfather brewing hardware, a specific benefit of such a combination is that the app can easily control the brewing process from water heating, over precise mash step profiles, up to the boil with various boil addition alarms.

-The "Kleiner Brauhelfer" is an open source software for brew recipe development and management.
-It is widely used amoung home brewers in Germany for some time.
+The [Kleiner Brauhelfer][3] (KBH) is an open source software for brew recipe development and management.
+It is widely used among home brewers in Germany for many years.
 Therefore many brewers have lots of recipes and according brew session data stored in their "KBH" database.
-Many of them do not want to use another management software, when they replaced their brewing equipment by a Grainfather.
+Many of them do not want to use another management software, when they recently replaced their brewing equipment by a Grainfather.

 The aim of this project is to transfer and synchronize recipes from a personal KBH database to the Grainfather site.

 ### License

-See LICENSE.txt
+See [LICENSE.txt][4]

 ### Prerequisites